fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

   * WCU/RCU are spread evenly between partitions
 * Throttling
   * If RCU/WCI are exceeded, get an error ____ProvisionedThroughputExceededException__
-  * It happens becuase: Hot keys, Hot partitions, Very large items
+  * It happens as a result of: Hot keys, Hot partitions, Very large items
   * Solutions
     * Exponential back-off
     * Distribute partitions